EzioTheDeadPoet/Tales-from-the-Northern-Lands/README.md

 Reinstall `DEAR DIARY` to select the widescreen options.
 The default setting for the Skill Menu is `Experience + Extended UI` in the normal Profile.

+### SmoothCam Note

+If you have an old cpu that doesn't support AVX (~2011 - earlier) go to the [modpage](https://www.nexusmods.com/skyrimspecialedition/mods/41252) and get the `oldCPU` version of this mod.

 ### Tweaking the Game Settings

-- To change the quality settings to something higher or lower settings then the `Medium` settings (the only higher automated BethINI settings are `High` and `Ultra` you can probably go higher but not automated) I use with my GTX 950 2GB VRAM (it is a potato card in every regard) do the flowing:
+I only recommend to **lower** settings as the high presets might cause unwanted visual glitches:

+- To change the quality settings:
   - Locate the `BethINI.exe` in `...\\(name of the MO 2 folder(the installation path you choose for the modlist))\tools\BethINI (ONLY LAUNCH WITH MO AND THE GAME CLOSED)` and run it with the game and MO2 closed.
     - In there (BethINI) go to the `Setup` tab and point BethINI to your `ModOrganizer.EXE`.
     - Select the Profile you intend to use in the INI Path section (Either the Normal one or the `Basics` one).
     - Now you Select a Preset fitting your Hardware.
-(You can go higher than your vanilla settings here because of the ini tweaks that get automatically made by a fix to remove unwanted reflections, that boost your FPS as a side effect.)
     - Save and Exit

 I recommend tweaking the `Detail` section for more FPS(If nothing else worked):